tawakali2tokeh/DSA-Capstone-SQL-Project/README.md

 GROUP BY Product_Category
 ```

-2. What are the Top 3 and Bottom 3 regions in terms of sales?
+*2. What are the Top 3 and Bottom 3 regions in terms of sales?*

  ```SQL
 SELECT TOP 3  REGION,